vqf/nVennR/cran-comments.md

 ---

 Version 0.2.3.
-No major changes. rsvg seems to show errors in certain platforms, therefore I have enclosed the relevant parts of showSVG in a tryCatch loop.
-Other issues:

-* The root svg element now has xmlns and xlink options.
-In some cases, this may help external editors to read the resulting file.
-Nevertheless, some versions of Adobe Illustrator do not import the resulting svg correctly.

-* I have added a showLegend option to showSVG.
+No major changes:

+* Previous versions of the vignette used Cairo svg(), as the output of the plotting functions is svg code.
+In this version, I have implemented hooks to show the result svg directly in the html result.
+As a result, the vignette is not as large as before (327 Kb).

 * I have run R CMD check with devtools::check(cleanup = FALSE, args = c('--as-cran')) .